top of page

 Sunnybank Farm is a multi-generational 600-acre farm near Ballarat, owned by the Walton Family.
 Over the generations the land has produced a wide variety of produce, currently including beef, lamb, wool, oats, wheat and canola.

-The world of agriculture is ever changing and smaller farms like ours need to look outside the box in order to survive and be a viable, working farm into the future.
-The likes of regenerative farming practices that not only sustainably produce food, but actually improves soil health gave us the opportunity farm with a nature first mentality.
+The world of agriculture is ever-changing, and smaller farms like ours need to think outside the box to survive and remain viable working farms into the future.
+Embracing regenerative farming practices, which not only sustainably produce food but also improve soil health, has given us the opportunity to farm with a nature-first mentality.

 Initially in 2020, our focus was to produce as much of our own food as we can and being able to consistently eat our own fresh eggs, fruit, vegetables, lamb, beef and honey has been a huge success.
 A large part of our diet is now homegrown.

 On the back of that in 2021, we have started to expand production and connect the local community with naturally grown, quality, ethical produce.
-This includes our pasture-raised eggs, grass-fed lamb boxes, fresh honey and chemical-free fruit and vegetables.
+This includes our pasture-raised eggs, grass-fed lamb boxes, grass-fed beef packs, fresh honey and chemical-free fruit and vegetables.

 Everything we produce is done so on the foundation of natural and ethical farm practices that focuses on the wellbeing of the animals and that allows them to live as close to their natural behaviours as possible.